 Things to be careful of

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Venlafaxine XR or if you have any questions or concerns.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking venlafaxine.

-- sexual function problems such as delayed ejaculation, problems with erection, decreased sex drive or difficulties achieving orgasm
+- sexual function problems such as delayed ejaculation, erection problems, decreased sex drive or difficulties achieving orgasm

 - a feeling of apathy or not caring about things or not being part of your body